Time and the Rani: Broadcast and reception

 Doctor Who Magazine ranked Time and the Rani as the third worst story in the show's run, behind only "Fear Her" and The Twin Dilemma.

 Newly appointed script editor Andrew Cartmel said there were many things he disliked about the script, which he felt lacked depth: "This was a story which wasn't about anything—and, frustratingly, it was Sylvester McCoy's debut."
 Cartmel also stated that the Bakers’ scripts were also disliked by other members of the cast and crew including producer John Nathan-Turner.

 Commercial releases

 In print

 A novelisation of this serial, written by Pip and Jane Baker, was published by Target Books in December 1987.
 The novel features a longer finale for the Sixth Doctor (and reveals that the regeneration into the Seventh Doctor was caused by "tumultuous buffeting" when the Rani attacked the TARDIS), while the Tetraps seem to speak English backwards.

 Home media

 Time and the Rani was released on VHS by BBC Worldwide in July 1995.
 It was released on region 2 DVD on 13 September 2010, and on region 1 DVD on 14 June 2011.
+This serial was also released as part of the Doctor Who DVD Files in Issue 99 on 17 October 2012.

 In June 2021 it was released as part of the Doctor Who: The Collection Season 24 blu-ray box set, which includes an optional extended cut of all four episodes.

-This serial was also released as part of the Doctor Who DVD Files in Issue 99 on 17 October 2012.
+Soundtrack

+Keff McCulloch's music from this serial was released on CD 24 November 2023.